 Here are some things you can do to avoid returns becoming a big problem:

-- Make your returns policy clear to avoid strain on customer service staff.
+• Make your returns policy clear to assist shoppers and avoid strain on customer service staff.

 8. Remember that fulfillment isn’t just for Black Friday

 But it doesn’t end there.
 From January sales, Valentine’s Day, and Mother’s Day to summer sales and back-to-school events, special promotions, and various other busy periods throughout the year.
-Don’t let fulfillment worries stand in the way of these myriad opportunities to grow your business.
-You can use these tips to your advantage all year round.
+Don’t let fulfillment worries stand in the way of these myriad opportunities to grow your business and attract future customers.
+You can use these tips to your advantage all year round and improve the customer journey.
 Partnering with the right fulfillment centre is crucial for eCommerce success longterm.

 9. Know when it’s time to outsource

-Our high-capacity fulfillment centre in Ireland can ensure your Black Friday orders arrive from your eCommerce store to your customers’ doors on time to delight your customers.
+Our high-capacity fulfillment centre in Ireland can ensure your Black Friday orders arrive from your online store to your customers’ doors on time to delight your customers.
 We’re prepared to rapidly scale up our staff during peak seasons and fulfill orders in days that other fulfillment centres can take weeks to process.
 Located near Galway, we can provide rapid delivery across Ireland and also ship throughout Europe.
-We can also help with UK to EU fulfillment – sidestepping many of the issues caused by Brexit for UK-based eCommerce retailers hoping to ship orders to EU customers this Black Friday
+We can also help with UK to EU fulfillment – sidestepping many of the issues caused by Brexit for UK-based eCommerce retailers hoping to ship orders to EU customers.

 10. There’s still time to find a fulfillment partner!